The Lenape Steps

 The Lenape Steps are ready to rejoin the pantheon of iconic attractions in the Hudson Valley.
 Our teams of volunteers, alongside our staff, will be crafting and installing each stone by hand inside the chasm to restore this historic ascent to ensure it will last for many centuries to come.

-Each stone will be sustainably harvested within the park, transported to the top of the cliff, and deployed into the narrow chasm using a custom built timber ramp rigging system.
+Each stone will be sustainably harvested within the park, transported to the top of the cliff, and deployed into the narrow chasm using a custom built timber ramp rigging system and a 'sky hook'.
 With these large slabs of stone (Shawangunk conglomerate), the Lenape Steps will blend the primitive with the polished.
-Stonework will only display naturally weathered surfaces with placement emphasizing natural shape by integrating them into the rugged features around them.
-The final product will provide an incredibly dramatic experience that will ultimately unveil the breathtaking view atop Sam's Point.
+Stone work will only display naturally weathered surfaces with placement emphasizing natural shape by integrating them into the rugged features around them.
+The final product will provide an incredibly dramatic experience that will ultimately reveal the breathtaking view atop Sam's Point.

-Construction is scheduled from July 2019 through July of 2020.
+Construction began in July 2019 and will continue through the spring of 2021.
 Watch the video below to learn more about this restoration and see our volunteers get into gear!

 Help Us Put the Lenape Steps